bismuthfoundation/Bismuth-FAQ/Hypernodes/00-Auto-Install-Script.md

 - An **Ubuntu 18.04** vps.
 - be ssh-connected as root to the vps (check your provider doc if this is new for you)

 The auto install script will add a 3GB swap file.
-Minimal real RAM needed is 2GB.
+Minimal requirements are **2GB real RAM**.
-You can try with 1GB Ram only, it runs but we make no guarantee on the long term or petrics of your HN.
+You can try with 1GB Ram only, it runs but we make no guarantee on the long term or metrics of your HN.

-2 Cores/vCPUs are the official requirements.
+**2 Cores/vCPUs** are the official requirements.
 You can try with a single core, but again, this is not officially supported and you're likely to run into troubles at some point.

-Your vps provider also plays a huge role.
-I saw bad hosts with several vcpus performing way worse than top notch 1cpu vps.
+> Your vps provider also plays a huge role.
+I saw bad hosts with several vCpus performing way worse than top notch 1cpu vps.
 If you have to choose, prefer CPU over RAM. (like, better 2 cpu/2GB ram than 1 cpu/4Gb ram)

 ## B. One liner